hibbitts-design/hibbitts-design-org-learn/pages/04.openpublishingspace/06.edit-with-git-config/docs.md

 published: false
 ---

-##### 4.1 Go to the site Admin Panel for your Open Publishing Space site and tap "Themes'
+##### 4.1 Go to the site Admin Panel for your Open Blogging Space site and tap "Themes'

 ![](../../images/open-publishing-space-install-and-configure-on-reclaim-hosting/go-to-the-site-admin-panel-for-your-open-publishing-space-site-and-tap--themes-.png)